alexandertrefz/essence/src/stdlib/README.md

 the const exists, so declare it without a value until the Rewriter emits Properties as assignments — and adding a Method that calls into a second merged Namespace is fine, the reachability search follows it.

+`Number` is where both of those stopped being hypothetical.
+Its `PI` and `TAU` are value-less native static Properties, so they arrive through the spread like any other native and never reach the refusal; and `isBetween`'s body ends in `::and(…)`, so a Program that reaches `Number` pulls `Boolean` in behind it and gets both consts.
+A Program that names `Number` at all — `Number.PI` is enough — gets the const, because the const is what carries the natives too.

 A Type and the Namespace that targets it move TOGETHER: the subtraction is per category, so converting `choice Ordering` alone would leave the legacy